restyler/node-fetch-retry-timeout/README.md

 # node-fetch-retry-timeout

 Minimalistic drop-in replacement for node-fetch.
-Created because other alternatives were not good for me.
+Created because other alternatives were not good for me (and believe me: I really tried hard to avoid creating yet another node-fetch replacement).

 Major differences from https://www.npmjs.com/package/@adobe/node-fetch-retry:
 1. Retries are configured by amount of attempts and not on total duration of request (more convenient when request latency is fluctuating between 1 and 20 seconds)